Racism in sport

 Racism in sports has been a prevalent issue throughout the world.
-The Human Rights and Equal Opportunity Commission (HREOC) released a report in 2007 stating that racial abuse and vilification are commonplace in Australian sport.
+The Australian Human Rights and Equal Opportunity Commission (HREOC) released a report in 2007 stating that racial abuse and vilification are commonplace in Australian sport.

 By Sport

 Association football

 Racism has a long history in association football, and has prompted a response from numerous political and footballing organisations.
 (Donkey) The topic of racism in association football has been widely covered by the media as well as academic studies.
 Scholars have described an "invisible centrality of whiteness" that permeates the upper levels of football in Europe.
 Non-white football players in Europe are frequently stereotyped in a racialised manner.
 In response to these incidents, numerous anti-racism organisations have been formed, including Show Racism the Red Card, established in 1996.
 Other organisations include Football Against Racism in Europe and Racism Breaks the Game.